mavericks-db/mavericks-db/README.md

 ```
 🌱 A self-taught software developer from the Philippines.

-👨‍💻 I spend most of my time learning to code by watching tutorials and reading materials about HTML, CSS, and JavaScript.
+👨‍💻 I spend most of my time learning to code by watching tutorials and reading materials about HTML, CSS,
+and JavaScript.
 I started my coding journey on January 2022.
-Currently, I am studying as a remote student at Microverse.
+Currently, I am studying as a remote studentat Microverse.

 🎓 I graduated in University of the Philippines - Diliman with a degree in BS Civil Engineering.